rebelsky/csc207/outlines/summaries/hash-two.md

-We ground our understanding of hash tables in lab exercises.
+We begin to ground our understanding of hash tables in lab exercises.